GreenFlag31/modal-library/projects/ngx-modal-ease/README.md

       type: 'Angular modal library',
     },
   })
-  // .then() or async / await for V18 compatible version .subscribe((dataFromModalContentComponent) => {
+  // .then() or async/await for V18 compatible version
+  .subscribe((dataFromModalContentComponent) => {
     ...
   });